jreakin/ffe-investigation/ffe-investigation-site/docs/sections/Key Information from the PIR.md

 - **Potential Bias**: The premature disclosure to Althaus may indicate a predetermined stance against Manley, raising concerns about the objectivity of the entire investigation.
 - **Legal and Ethical Concerns**: This breach of protocol could potentially expose the school district to legal challenges regarding their handling of personnel matters.

+!!! failure "Summary"
 	This timeline discrepancy is not merely a procedural misstep but a serious indication of potential misconduct in the handling of the FFE investigation.
 It underscores the need for a thorough review of the administration's actions throughout the FFE investigation and raises questions about the fairness and integrity of the entire process.

 ---